christophevg/tinymoose/README.md

   }
 ```

-The results are okay, but not yet of the same order as the nesC results...
+The results are okay, but not yet of the same order as the nesC results from 156&mu;s we're down to 101&mu;s:

 <p align="center">
 <img src="media/manual-receive100ms.png">